py-why/EconML/doc/spec/api.rst

             Parameters:
             T0: (m × d_t) matrix of base treatments for each sample
             T1: (m × d_t) matrix of target treatments for each sample
-            X: optional (m × d_x) matrix of features for each sample
+            X:  (m × d_x) matrix of features for each sample, optional

             Returns:
             tau: (m × d_y) matrix of heterogeneous treatment effects on each outcome